Annual Technical Report 2012 on Patent Information Activities submitted by Russian Federation (CWS/ATR/PI/2012/RU)

 The Automated Databank (ABD), designed to prosecute applications and protection titles for inventions and utility models, has subsystems that manage the work of examiners and support staff, as well as capturing statistical information on various aspects of the activities of Rospatent subdivisions.

 The subsystems for statistics allow the creation of over 300 different forms of reports on the activities of the Office’s subdivisions.

-The automated Electronic Applications Archive for inventions and utility models supports functions to load and download electronic documents to Applications e-Work, plan examiners’ work, draft master plans and portfolios of examiners’ applications, list applications by applicant, capture statistics, provide access to Applications e-Work and application components, review bibliographical information, prepare outgoing correspondence, and has an application search function and a developed user administration system.
-The Electronic Applications Archive is integrated into ABD.
+The electronic prosecution system for inventions and utility models (AS EA) supports functions to load and download electronic documents to Applications e-Work, plan examiners’ work, draft master plans and portfolios of examiners’ applications, list applications by applicant, capture statistics, provide access to Applications e-Work and application components, review bibliographical information, prepare outgoing correspondence, sign decisions on issuance of patents by electronic signature, introduce revisers’ corrections to the electronic packet of elements of an application for publication and has an application search function and a developed user administration system.
+The AS EA system is integrated into ABD.

 Equipment used (hardware, including the types of terminal and network used, and software), carriers used

 PrimePower 1500 server